-ARLIS MOQ invites you to join us in a all day design thinking for libraries workshop in the newly renovated Concordia Library.
+ARLIS MOQ invites you to join us in an all-day design thinking for libraries workshop.

 Workshop instructor: Ekatarina Grguric

 Saturday, May 12, 2018 Postponed till the Fall 2018

 Time: 9:30am to 4:00pm (with 1 ½ hour for lunch)

 General public: $45 (or become a ARLIS MOQ member and pay only $30!)

 Design thinking takes an iterative approach to generating ideas in any problem space by using user research and low-cost brainstorming techniques.
 This approach can help to bring clarity to complex problems that change over time.
 It also keeps projects on track and user-centered by building consistent testing of ideas into the life cycle of a project, be it the development of a tool, a service, or an event.

 This workshop will introduce the concept of design thinking and identify ways in which it can bring actionable focus to broad or difficult problems.
 The day will be broken up into a mixture of both lecture and hands-on group exercises.